francofuji/python-backend-developer-test/README.md

 Once we have the endpoint for getting the track list working, we need to add data to database.
 For this we use a migration.
 This migration will read the json file and will fill tables with data.
 The migration is runned when calling the migrate command.

+Once we have the endpoint returning all records we can then add filter options.
+We can do this in easy way with SearchFilter from DRF in the ViewSet.
+We defined search fields for track name and artist name.

+For limiting the amount of records we set